gaia-platform/gaia-docs/articles/gaia-glossary.md

 Declarative Chaining is a contract that defines specific automatic computation or transformation that is guaranteed by the system to occur as Fields, represented by nodes in the network, are modified.

-***Forward Chaining*** describes the 'automatic' recomputation of the values of fields that have defined declarative relationships.
-When a Field with a declarative rule defined on it changes, at some point in processing***\*1***, the value of any dependent Fields are reevaluated based on the declarative rule's definition.
+*Forward Chaining* describes the 'automatic' recomputation of the values of fields that have defined declarative relationships.
+When a Field with a declarative rule defined on it changes at some point in processing, the value of any dependent Fields are reevaluated based on the declarative rule's definition.

 This means that Forward Chaining can result in an open ended cascade of rule firing as the output from one declaratively defined Field is updated by the firing of other Field updates.